News & Media / Podcast / Back from Tanzania

 Ruthie Wagner

 Yeah.
-While I hadn’t been familiar with the larger Tanzania context, I have been working remotely teaching the Kareewe translation team for the past several months.
+While I hadn’t been familiar with the larger Tanzania context, I have been working remotely teaching the Kerewe translation team for the past several months.
 We’ve been building relationships over Zoom and WhatsApp and YouTube.
-So this was a continuation on that teaching and the first face to face meeting, which was pretty fun, I met them, but I felt like I had known them already for quite some time, and there was a lot of joy in meeting one another in person.
+So this was a continuation on that teaching and the first face-to-face meeting, which was pretty fun, I met them, but I felt like I had known them already for quite some time, and there was a lot of joy in meeting one another in person.

 07:22